×

 If you are thinking about moving to Livingston, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Livingston can vary greatly depending on the location and size of the property.
 However, it is generally considered to be more affordable compared to many other locations.
 For a decent apartment in the city center, one might expect to pay a moderate monthly rent, while the cost of purchasing property can be relatively low.
-It's important to note that these prices can fluctuate and it's always best to check with local real estate agencies for the most accurate and up-to-date information," remarked one expat living in Livingston, Guatemala.
+It's important to note that these prices can fluctuate and it's always best to check with local real estate agencies for the most accurate and up-to-date information," explained one expat living in Livingston, Guatemala.

 Where should I setup a bank account in Livingston?